pypa/wheel/README.txt

 final locations) at any later time.

-The wheel project provides a `bdist_wheel` command for setuptools (requires distribute >= 0.6.28).
-Wheel files can be installed with a patched `pip` from https://github.com/qwcode/pip or with wheel's own command line utility.
+The wheel project provides a `bdist_wheel` command for setuptools (requires distribute >= 0.6.28, released July 2012).
+Wheel files can be installed with a patched `pip` from https://github.com/pypa/pip/tree/wheel or with wheel's own command line utility.

 The wheel documentation is at http://wheel.rtfd.org/.
 The file format is documented in PEP 427